 Minnesota Senate Republicans Reportedly Blocking Constituent Contacts

-Republicans in the Minnesota Senate are reportedly blocking emails from constituents expressing their anger and disappointment following a move by the legislature to place an anti-marriage amendment on the 2012 ballot.
+WASHINGTON– Today, the Human Rights Campaign, the nation’s largest lesbian, gay, bisexual and transgender (LGBT) civil rights organization, chastised the Minnesota Senate for reportedly ignoring Minnesotans who sent messages expressing their anger and disappointment following a move by the legislature to place an anti-marriage amendment on the 2012 ballot.

 HRC sent an action alert to its entire list of members and supporters in the state on Sunday asking them to send a message of anger and disappointment to those legislators who voted in favor of the measure.
 The Secretary of the Senate is reporting that some 230,000 messages have been received since yesterday.